-Neighbourhood Battery Energy Storage Systems
+Community and Neighbourhood Battery Energy Storage Systems

-Across Victoria, battery energy storage systems are being proposed in local communities to enable the power network to support more rooftop solar.
-Community or neighbourhood-scale battery energy storage systems range from approximately 100kW to 5MW, and where connected to a section of the electricity distribution network operating with a nominal voltage not exceeding 66,000 volts, may be exempt from planning permit requirements in most planning zones.
+Across Victoria, battery energy storage systems (BESS) are being proposed in local communities to enable the power network to support more rooftop solar.

+Community or neighbourhood-scale battery energy storage systems range from approximately 100kW to 5MW.
+Where they are connected to a section of the electricity distribution network operating with a nominal voltage not exceeding 66,000 volts, they may be exempt from planning permit requirements in most planning zones.

-CFA's Specialist Risk and Fire Safety Unit can provide expertise to support fire risk management for your specific proposal, including:
+CFA's Specialist Risk and Fire Safety Unit can provide expertise to support fire risk management for your specific community BESS proposal, including: